We are inviting individuals across the region to participate in our newly open contemporary dance professional support network.

 Professional Support Menu

-The following list is meant only as illustrative; we do not wish to be prescriptive.
+The following list illustrative; we do not wish to be prescriptive.
 These opportunities could be facilitated by members of the wider network or by Dance North Scotland.
 Either way, we are keen to initiate conversations with any individuals interested.

 If you are interested in any of the opportunities outlined below, or have any other ideas of how Dance North or the RAS network may be able to support you to develop professionally within the contemporary dance sector in Moray, the Highlands, the Western Isles, and up to Shetland, please get in touch at info at dancenorth.scot or call 01309 691661.
 There may be a short application process for some opportunities depending on levels of interest and demand.